rsumner31/bootstrap1/docs/4.0/layout/grid.md

 );
 {% endhighlight %}

 When making any changes to the Sass variables or maps, you'll need to save your changes and recompile.
-Doing so will output a brand new set of predefined grid classes for column widths, offsets, and ordering.
+Doing so will out a brand new set of predefined grid classes for column widths, offsets, pushes, and pulls.
 Responsive visibility utilities will also be updated to use the custom breakpoints.
-Make sure to set grid values in `px` (not `rem`, `em`, or `%`).